Aryl hydrocarbon receptor: Ligands

 AhR ligands have been generally classified into two categories, synthetic or naturally occurring.
-The first ligands to be discovered were synthetic and members of the halogenated aromatic hydrocarbons (polychlorinated dibenzodioxins, dibenzofurans and biphenyls) and polycyclic aromatic hydrocarbons (3-methylcholanthrene, benzo[a]pyrene, benzanthracenes and benzoflavones).
-A range of synthetic ligands have been designed to target the possible future treatment of breast cancer.
+The first ligands to be discovered were synthetic aromatic hydrocarbons such as the polychlorinated dibenzodioxins, dibenzofurans, biphenyls and the non-chlorinated naphthoflavones alongside the naturally occurring polycyclic aromatic hydrocarbons (3-methylcholanthrene, benzo[a]pyrene and benzanthracene).
+A range of synthetic ligands have been designed as potential breast cancer treatments.

-Research has focused on naturally occurring compounds with the hope of identifying an endogenous ligand.
+Research has focused on other naturally occurring compounds with the hope of identifying an endogenous ligand.
 Naturally occurring compounds that have been identified as ligands of Ahr include derivatives of tryptophan such as indigo dye and indirubin, tetrapyrroles such as bilirubin, the arachidonic acid metabolites lipoxin A4 and prostaglandin G, modified low-density lipoprotein and several dietary carotenoids.
 One assumption made in the search for an endogenous ligand is that the ligand will be a receptor agonist.
 However, work by Savouret et al. has shown this may not be the case since their findings demonstrate that 7-ketocholesterol competitively inhibits Ahr signal transduction.

 Carbidopa is a selective aryl hydrocarbon receptor modulator (SAhRM).
-Other SAhRMs include microbial-derived 1,4-dihydroxy-2-napthoic acid and plant-derived 3,3-diindolylmethane.
+Other SAhRMs include microbial-derived 1,4-dihydroxy-2-naphthoic acid and plant-derived 3,3'-diindolylmethane.